stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. literalinclude:: code/ruby/account_management/search_app_accounts_for_word_req.rb
     :language: ruby

-  You can also specify a column if you just want to limit searching the query in that attribute:
+  You can also specify a column if you just want to limit the search query to that attribute:

   .. literalinclude:: code/ruby/account_management/search_app_accounts_by_column.rb
     :language: ruby